 - Effective behavior change and other messaging, whether delivered using digital technologies, word-of-mouth, or other channels proved most effective when delivered through existing affinity networks, by trusted messengers, and when structured to convey empathy.
 Messages that failed to do so amplified fear and mistrust, leading to unintended consequences, including the hiding of cases, secret burials, and in some extreme cases violence against health and other response workers.

 Ebola response behavior change messaging, regardless of the channel through which it was delivered, fared best when it bore empathy in mind.
 A doctor working with an international NGO in Sierra Leone said, “When we told them ‘don’t touch’ [your loved ones], we failed to humanize something that is quite inhuman.
 We can’t make the mistake again--of neglecting empathy with those experiencing death in their families, and in their communities.”
 Where concerns about contagion prevented physical contact, in some cases digital technologies were used to help bridge the divide.
-In some treatment centers, responders provided mobile phones or tablets to patients in order to be able to connect them with loved ones outside of the treatment units, providing emotional support for patients and demystifying what happened inside of treatment units for families.
+In some treatment centers, responders provided mobile phones or tablets to patients in order to be able to connect them with loved ones outside of the treatment units, providing emotional support for patients and demystifying for families what happened inside of treatment units.
 Trust also played a critical role in the response, with messages being best received when they were delivered by trusted messengers and among existing affinity groups.

-Marc DuBois and others, The Ebola response in West Africa: Exposing the Politics and Culture of International Aid, HPG Working Paper (London, 2015).
+Marc DuBois and others, The Ebola Response in West Africa: Exposing the Politics and Culture of International Aid, HPG Working Paper (London, 2015).

 Interview with humanitarian NGO official, March 2015.

 Interviews with international responders, November and December 2015, January and February 2016.